unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 As the CAN Driver runs on 5V and the STM32 on 3.3V, controlling the "S" pin directly from GPIO might not work.<BR>
 Will probably need to use a level shifter.

-Vehicle time & temperature on the RCD330 also works (i.e. when not using Android Auto / CarPlay).

 <B>Version 2, ready for testing in the car:</B><BR>
 ![RCD330 Dual CAN Filter Blue](pics/RCD330_Dual_CAN_Filter_Blue_small.png)